survivejs/webpack-book/manuscript/developing/01_getting_started.md

 You can execute this kind of scripts through *npm run*.
 If you run it as is, it gives you the listing of available scripts.

 T> There are shortcuts like *npm start* and *npm test*.
 You can run these directly without *npm run* although that works too.
 For those in a hurry, you can use *npm t* to run your tests.

-T> It's possible to execute *npm run* anywhere within the project.
-It doesn't have to be run in the project root to work. npm figures out the project root for you.
+It's possible to execute *npm run* anywhere within the project.
+It doesn't have to be run in the project root to work as npm figures out the project root for you.

-{pagebreak}

 ## `HtmlWebpackPlugin` Extensions